 17.6 Personal Holiday

-An employee may choose two (2) workdays as a personal holidays during each calendar year if the employee has been continuously employed by the State of Washington in a classified position for more than four (4) months.
+An employee may choose two (2) workdays as a personal holidays during each calendar year; and made available for use at the start of employment.

 17.6.1 Full-time employees will receive eight (8) hours off for a personal holiday.
 Part-time employees will receive hours off on the same prorated basis that their monthly schedule bears to full-time schedule.